Classroom proof that

 One day, while still working as a substitute:

 At lunch time I sought out that man and what a time of sharing we had!
-He was a dedicated teacher who firmly loved the children.
-He evoked a disciplined response from them without resorting to “rule with an iron hand” or “just love them, the poor dears.”

 I left that day determined to discover and develop within myself that same inner presence that radiated love and will, gentleness and firmness, and loving strength.